Library Collection Policy

 - Biblical studies, theology, and the various practical disciplines that grow out of these are the primary and central subject areas of the library collection, reflecting the fact that all courses studied at the college have these subjects as their basis.
 Collection development in these disciplines is based upon the course needs of related degree programs, as well as the relative number of majors involved.

 - Collection development focuses primarily on the needs of the students and faculty, in that order.
 The library, however, generally does not provide permanent research collections for faculty except in those subjects corresponding to the majors offered by the college.
-For all other disciplines faculty are encouraged to seek research materials through ILL or at nearby academic institutions such as Hale Library.
+For all other disciplines faculty are encouraged to seek research materials through ILL or at nearby academic institutions such as Hale Library at Kansas State University.

 - The Library Director and Department Heads select library materials at the recommendation of faculty members and, by special request, students.
 This selection process takes place each semester, with allotments and deadlines for ordering set by the Learning Resource Committee.